-Organ, Free to a Good Home
+Organ, "Free to a Good Home"

 What we didn't expect was that the story would resonate with so many people.
-It had the religion and music angle of course, but it also drew the historic and collector crowd and I suppose the "free stuff" folks.
+It had the religion and music angle of course, but it also drew the historic, designer, and collector crowd and I suppose the "free stuff" folks.
 It pretty much touched everyone.

 To this day I get the occasional call from Australia or some far flung place asking if my organ is still available.
 I enjoyed taking the calls for awhile and learning about the church or collector on the other end of the line.
-But I started to feel like a judge trying to determine whose need was more worthy.
-I found myself even imposing arbitrary requirements - the organ must be used by the taker, it must go to a church, it must be played standing on one leg, whatever.
+But I started to feel like a judge trying to determine whose organ need was more worthy.
+I found myself even imposing arbitrary requirements - the organ must be used by the taker and not resold, it must go to a church, it must be played standing on one leg, whatever.
 After awhile Brenda got tired of the never ending organ calls, so I started telling callers that it was gone to make the conversations end.
 I already had a long list of suitors who met my many criteria.

 All of this interest piqued our own interest.
 Maybe we should learn a bit more about this popular instrument.
-A small, vintage plaque on the organ proclaimed "Rebuilt by Dennis P. Milnar, Nashville, TN".
+A small, vintage plaque on the organ read "Rebuilt by Dennis P. Milnar, Nashville, TN".
 A quick internet search later, and we picked up the phone.

-Dennis did get us excited when said that the replacement cost for our organ was well over one hundred thousand dollars.
+Dennis did get us excited when he said that the replacement cost for our organ was well over one hundred thousand dollars.
 (But if you want to sell it, good luck.).
 Dennis thought that we should keep the organ, but he wasn't pushy about it.
 He's a great fellow.

-Keep it They Said
+Keep It They Said

-I also begin to hear from local musicians who tried to convince us that the organ should stay.
-One day I answered my cell phone and then nearly dropped it when I heard a voice say "this is T. Bone Burnett".
+I also began to hear from local musicians who tried to convince us that the organ should stay.
+One day I answered my cell phone and nearly dropped it when I heard the voice on the other end say "This is T. Bone", as in Burnett.
 T. Bone wanted to play our organ.
 Though he's not a true organist (he doesn't play with his feet), he loved it and thought we should keep it.
 He thought it would benefit our business, not hinder it as we had assumed.
-Coming from the music genius behind Oh Brother Where Art Thou?, that was a weighty matter to consider.
+Coming from the music genius behind the Oh Brother Where Are Thou? soundtrack, that was a weighty matter to consider.

 The Restoration and Early Reaction